-The farm lease is for a one year term commencing April 1, 2011.
+[48] The farm lease is for a one year term commencing April 1, 2011.
 According to verbal testimony this is a renewal.
 However, there is no evidence within the lease to support that position.
 The Complainant often referred to the lease as 1,000 acres however upon calculation it is determined to be 928 acres.
-According to the lease, approximately 35% of the subject is leased for farming.
+According to the lease 0% of the subject is leased for farming.
 The lease term and signing dates are outside of the valuation period as found in MRAT 1(f) and the Act in sections 284(1)(x) and 289(2)(a).
-Based primarily on the lease term being outside the valuation period the Board placed little weight on this evidence.
+As the lease does not include the land under dispute, the Board gave it no weight.